roman-komac/NRG_PCL/README.md

 * CSCSegmentation.cpp - constrained supervoxel clustering method

 ## Input
-Executable expects files of type .ply
+Executable expects files of type .ply<br/>
 ./oseg  pathToFile/pointCloud.ply

 ## Output
-Executable produces files of type .ply
+Executable produces files of type .ply<br/>
 For each segment a file is produced according to label and saved in current directory.